nushell/nushell/.github/pull_request_template.md

 # After Submitting

-* Help us keep the docs up to date: If your PR affects the user experience of Nushell (adding/removing a command, changing an input/output type, etc.), make sure the changes are reflected in the documentation (https://github.com/nushell/nushell.github.io) after the PR is merged.
+If your PR had any user-facing changes, update [the documentation](https://github.com/nushell/nushell.github.io) after the PR is merged, if necessary.
+This will help us keep the docs up to date.